JoshuaStone9/Portfolio/README.md

 Any modern web browser

 Open the site
+- Visit the live site at `https://www.joshuastoneportfolio.it.com`, or
 - Open `index.html` directly in a browser, or
 - Run a local server and navigate to the page